Alexander 23: Early life

-Glantz was raised in Deerfield, Illinois a suburb of Chicago, Illinois.
+Glantz was raised in Deerfield, Illinois, a suburb of Chicago, Illinois.
 At the age of 8, Glantz saw his father playing guitar which inspired him to learn as well.
 As a teenager, he joined a band where he also learned how to play bass, piano, and drums.
+He has two siblings: a younger brother, Brady, and a younger sister, Olivia.
+He is Jewish.

 After high school, Glantz went to the University of Pennsylvania for engineering, but dropped out a year later to pursue music more seriously.
-Glantz then moved to Los Angeles, California to begin songwriting and producing for others and soon after he decided to write songs for himself and to pursue a career as an artist.
+Glantz then moved to Los Angeles to begin songwriting and producing for others and soon after he decided to write songs for himself and to pursue a career as an artist.

 Career

 Alexander signed to Interscope in 2019.
 He released his first single "Dirty AF1s" in 2019 which made it to Spotify's New Music Friday playlist and was recognized as Apple Music's "Bop of the Week".
 After releasing five subsequent singles, his first EP I'm Sorry I Love You was released by Interscope in October 2019.

 Since the release of his first EP, Alexander has released a number of singles as well as collaborations with artists such as Selena Gomez, Jeremy Zucker, Chelsea Cutler, and mxmtoon.
 He has also written and produced songs for a number of other artists such as Role Model, Olivia Rodrigo, Tate McRae and Louis The Child.

-He made his first live debut opening for Alec Benjamin on his Outrunning Karma Tour in 2019 and has since opened for artists such as mxmtoon, Chelsea Cutler, and Omar Apollo.Alexander was set to open for Lauv during his How I'm Feeling Tour in August 2020, however, due to the Covid-19 pandemic these tour dates were cancelled.
+He made his first live debut opening for Alec Benjamin on his Outrunning Karma Tour in 2019 and has since opened for artists such as mxmtoon, Chelsea Cutler, and Omar Apollo.
+Alexander was set to open for Lauv during his How I'm Feeling Tour in August 2020, however, due to the COVID-19 pandemic these tour dates were cancelled.
 Alexander instantly sold out his first two headline shows in Los Angeles in February 2020.

 When describing his decision to go by Alexander 23, Alexander said, "I was born on the 23rd, I grew up in Chicago and saw Michael Jordan as a huge figure in basketball and was obsessed with him, and he wore number 23.
 Plus, I was 23 when I started writing these songs.
 I knew that I wanted to go by my real first name and I just thought I'd spice it up by adding number 23 at the end."